vernisaz/simple_rust_zip/README.md

 **rb** will create the **simzip** crate.

 if you plan to *deflat* zip entires, then set the build script variable "use deflater" to **true** (default value).
-Use *deflater" [bee.7b](./libdeflate/bee.7b) to buiild the required crate.
-Read instructions inside the bee.7b how to build.
+Use *deflater* [bee.7b](./libdeflate/bee.7b) to buiild the required crate.
+Read instructions inside the *bee.7b* how to build.

 ## Future

-Some compressed more compressing format can be added in the future.
+More compressing algorithms (including encryption) can be added in the future.